aragon/hack/docs/os-building.md

 ## Constructor and initialization

 The constructor of a contract is executed when a contract is created.
-However, when using a proxy, the constructor code that is run is the proxies' constructor and not the one of the base contract.
+When using a proxy, however, the constructor code that is run is the proxy's constructor and not the one of the base contract.
 Because of this, aragonOS apps **cannot use a constructor for initializing the contract**.
 An initialization function that can only be executed once is required to both be implemented and called before an app is usable.

-`AragonApp` exposes the `onlyInit` modifier to protect a function from being called after `initialized()` has been completed, and the `auth`, `authP`, and `isInitialized` modifiers to protect against a function from being called before the initialization is complete.
+`AragonApp` exposes the `onlyInit` modifier to protect a function from being called after `initialized()` has been completed and the `auth`, `authP`, and `isInitialized` modifiers to protect against a function from being called before the initialization is complete.

-In the following example, if `sendFunds()` was called before initialization was complete, it would transfer the ETH sent with the call to `address(0)` as `receiver` wasn't set.
+In the following example, if `sendFunds()` was called before initialization was complete, it would transfer the ETH sent with the call to `address(0)` since `receiver` wasn't set.
 By adding the `isInitialized` modifier, the function will fail until the contract has been initialized.
 It is a good practice to require all functions that modify state to be initialized before they can be used.

 ```solidity
 import "@aragon/os/contracts/apps/AragonApp.sol";